TRYING TO BE SOCIAL

 3. PERSONALITY DISORDERS (PDs) (cont)

-PDs describe categories of ‘damage’ in adults who have long-standing problems establishing deep, meaningful, positive relationships with others.
-These people often show unusual, rigid or extreme patterns of thought, emotional reactivity, &/or impulsive behavior that consistently lead to problems for them & others
+PDs describe types of ‘damage’ in adults who have long-standing problems in forming deep, meaningful, positive relationships with others.
+These people often show unusual, rigid or extreme patterns of thought, emotional reactions, &/or impulsive behavior, which consistently lead to problems for themself & others

 = At one extreme – some PD people assume they’re invulnerable & have a right to feel superior.
-They are insulated in their carefully built shell of defenses – and flatly deny having a wounded core
+They’re insulated in their carefully built shell of defenses, and flatly deny having a wounded core

-Transactional Analysis theory explains this sense of badness as coming from their WIC’s child parts (C1 or C0) – the most vulnerable aspects of personality.
-So their sense of badness is ego syntonic – meaning that it ‘makes sense’ to them on a gut level, with no inner conflict, as there are with neurotics.
+Transactional Analysis theory explains that this sense of wrongness comes from their WIC’s child parts (C1 or C0) – the most vulnerable aspect of personality.
+So this feeling is ego-syntonic – it ‘makes sense’ to them on a gut level, with no inner conflict, as there is with neurotics.
 So the damage started very early, likely at birth (Co).

-💚SIDEBAR: There is now a “Grand Unified Theory” of psychology (GUT) – the relationship between psychology & neuroscience …..which clearly defines the field, & how the field relates to other disciplines (like biology & sociology)….
+💚 SIDEBAR: There is now a “Grand Unified Theory” of psychology (GUT) – the relationship between psychology & neuroscience …..which clearly defines how the field relates to other disciplines (biology & sociology….) .
+It’s made up of :

 1) the Tree of Knowledge System // 2) the Justification Hypothesis